langphil/CV/README.md

 Until recently I was a Developer at [Projects by IF](https://projectsbyif.com/).
 Right now I’m freelancing as a Developer and Creative Producer while polishing some of my technical skills.

-If you're interested and think that you've a role / project you'd like to talk to me about, then drop me a line - [plangphoto@gmail.com](mailto:plangphoto@gmail.com).
+If you're interested in any of the above and think that you've a role / project you'd like to talk to me about, then drop me a line - [plangphoto@gmail.com](mailto:plangphoto@gmail.com).

 #### A few links